Updated July 21, 2023

-Articles of incorporation are specific to the corporation format of business and include the details of how the internal governance of the corporation be structured and any rules and regulations that the corporation will internally follow as long as they are within the lawful framework of the state in which the corporation is getting itself registered.
+Articles of incorporation are specific to the corporation format of business.
+They include the details of how the corporation’s internal governance is structured and any rules and regulations that the corporation will internally follow as long as they are within the lawful framework of the state in which the corporation is registering itself.

-There can be different terminologies used for a similar document according to the nature of the business organization or the geography.
-For example, the Limited Liability Companies (LLCs) have Articles of organization which convey similar details while some geographies, such as India, have Articles of association under the Indian companies act.
+Different terminologies can be used for a similar document according to the nature of the business organization or the geography.
+For example, Limited Liability Companies (LLCs) have Articles of an organization that convey similar details.
+In contrast, some geographies, such as India, have Articles of association under the Indian companies act.

 Purpose of Articles of Incorporation

-- Defining the Company Policies: As a corporation has a lot of work it needs to accomplish, it needs structure and a framework to act within and accomplish the work quickly and efficiently.
-Having an article of incorporation at its disposal helps it to quickly refer and develop its procedures to accomplish the tasks ad had and function efficiently
+- Defining the Company Policies: As a corporation has a lot of work it needs to accomplish, it needs structure and a framework to act within and achieve the work quickly and efficiently.
+Having an article of incorporation at its disposal helps it refer swiftly and develop its procedures to accomplish the tasks and function efficiently.

-- Getting Approval from the State Authorities: Without the articles, the authorities won’t be able to assess the validity of the business that the corporation is intending to undertake and so they won’t be able to grant it a go-ahead for the business.
-No corporation can initiate and business without having an article of incorporation because it is mandatory for the corporation to come into existence
+- Getting Approval from the State Authorities: Without the articles, the authorities won’t be able to assess the validity of the business that the corporation intends to undertake, and so they won’t be able to grant it a go-ahead for the company.
+No corporation can initiate and trade without having an article of incorporation because the corporation must come into existence.

-- Legal Binding: The corporation is legally bound by the information given in the articles and so in case the corporation abuses its powers or acts not according to the articles, the state or any internal stakeholder can make the corporation adhere to the articles.
+- Legal Binding: The corporation is legally bound by the information in the articles, so if the corporation abuses its powers or acts not according to the articles, the state or any internal stakeholder can make the corporation adhere to them.

-- Accountability & Responsibility: The information related to the registered agent helps the authorities in finding a representative of the corporation to take necessary actions on its behalf.
+- Accountability & Responsibility: The information related to the registered agent helps the authorities find a corporation representative to take necessary actions on its behalf.